citechnical/process-docs/README.md

 ***

-This work is licensed under the Creative Commons Attribution 4.0 International License.
+This work is an adaptation of documentation originally published by Linode, LLC of Galloway, New Jersey on GitHub.com.
+The original works have been modified to suit the needs of servers at CITechnical, Inc., Fuquay-Varina, North Carolina.
+The adaptive work here is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/legalcode or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.